 Get a Professional Bike Fitting

 If you continue to have saddle discomfort, even after trying a few different saddles, you might consider getting a professional bike fitting.
-A professional will be able to measure your sitbones, and evaluate issues that aren’t related to the design of your saddle at all.
+A professional will be able to evaluate issues that aren’t related to the design of your saddle at all.

-When it comes to road bike saddles, the higher the price the lighter and more performance oriented it is.
+When it comes to bike saddles, the higher the price the lighter and more performance oriented it is.
 The extra cost is probably worth it if you are racing or putting in a LOT of miles.
 For more casual riders, a mid-price saddle will work just fine.

-The core material of the saddle can also drive up the price; higher end saddles usually have a carbon inner that makes it lighter and helps absorb vibration from the road.
+The core material of the saddle can also drive up the price; higher end saddles usually have a carbon inner that makes it lighter and helps absorb vibration.
 Finally the material that the saddle rails are made from can drive up the price; again, the lighter the material the more expensive the saddle.